kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-b2-criminal-law-nca.md

 **4. DEFENCES** (if raised by facts)
 - Identify potential defences
 - Apply elements of each defence to facts
+- For intoxication: apply both the specific/general intent distinction AND the s.
+33.1 marked departure test
 - Conclude on availability

 **5. CONCLUSION**